-Most problems can be sorted out quickly and easily, often at the time they arise with the person concerned and this may be the approach you try first.
+Most issues can be sorted out quickly and easily, often at the time they happen and with the person involved.
+This may be what you try first.

 Julia Steele - Practice Manager